Posted January 9th, 2019 by & filed under SWC Blog.

 I recently picked up the newly-released edition of Beautiful Boy, David Sheff’s powerful story of addiction and recovery within his own family.
 I was overwhelmed with the exquisite authenticity of Sheff’s description of family art therapy because I was the art therapist in the scene that he eloquently shared.
 His…

-Posted October 17th, 2017 by & filed under Top News, Art Therapy/Counseling at SWC, Featured.
+Posted October 17th, 2017 by & filed under People of SWC, Art Therapy at SWC, SWC Blog.

 No matter where one lands in terms of politics in our country right now, the stress of what we see and hear in the news can melt one’s sense of hope and resiliency.

 A book on Positive Art Therapy that I’ve been reading, reminds me of what I deeply know about art making and…

 Posted March 2nd, 2017 by & filed under Art Therapy at SWC, SWC Blog.